Obsessive Compulsive Disorder (OCD) (cont.)

 - Obsessive compulsive disorder (OCD) facts

-- What is obsessive compulsive disorder (OCD), and what are OCD symptoms?
+- What is obsessive compulsive disorder (OCD), and what are OCD symptoms and signs?

 - What happens if OCD is not treated?
 What are complications of obsessive compulsive disorder?

-- Where can I get more information about obsessive compulsive disorder?
+- Where can people get more information about obsessive compulsive disorder?

 - Find a local Psychiatrist in your town